Inqsane/VatsimConnect/README.md

 If you want to edit any of the files or request anything please contact us unter david@virtualpilot.online or "inqsane" on discord.
 Alternatively, contact us via the contact form on our website which will be available at some point.
 (WIP)

-Cursor (AI) will automatically push any updates I do on my PC into the "Releases section"

 ## What it does

 - Windows app bridges vPilot (plugin + UI fallback) to your phone over the local network